-From the APCD, we extracted all claims for cervical cytology, HPV, or cervical cytology/HPV co-testing occurring in 2019 (see Supplementary Table S1 for codes).
-We used the Milliman Medinsight Health Waste Calculator, proprietary algorithm-driven software applied broadly in research and practice,^{20-23} to classify these claims as high or low-value based on guidelines outlined in TABLE 1.
-All analyses included patients for whom at least 5 years of data were available since the look-back period for the cervical cancer screening measure is 5 years.
+From the APCD, we extracted all claims for cervical cytology, HPV, or cervical cytology/HPV cotesting occurring in 2019 (see Supplementary Table S1 for codes).
+We used the Milliman Medinsight Health Waste Calculator, proprietary algorithm-driven software applied broadly in research and practice (20-23), to classify these claims as high- or lowvalue based on guidelines outlined in Table 1.
+All analyses included patients for whom at least 5 years of data were available because the look-back period for the cervical cancer screening measure is 5 years.
 We analyzed all available historical data (even beyond 5 years, when available).
 Detailed criteria for claims classification are included in Supplementary Table S2.
-Patients' age, medical history, and cervical cancer screening test information available within claims data were used to classify high and low-value care.
-For example, a claim for CPT 87624 (infectious agent detection by nucleic acid: HPV) for a 40- year-old patient with no history of abnormal screening or high-risk medical conditions, and whose most recent cervical cytology test occurred more than three years ago, would also be classified as high-value.
-A similar claim would be classified as potentially low-value had it been submitted for a 19-year-old average-risk patient, as guidelines recommend that screening begin at age 21.24
+Patients' age, medical history, and cervical cancer screening test information available within claims data were used to classify high- and low-value care.
+For example, a claim for CPT 87624 (infectious agent detection by nucleic acid: HPV) for a 40-year-old patient with no history of abnormal screening or high-risk medical conditions, and whose most recent cervical cytology test occurred more than 3 years ago, would also be classified as high value.
+A similar claim would be classified as potentially low value had it been submitted for a 19year-old average-risk patient, as guidelines recommend that screening begin at age 21 (24).

 Total costs, payer costs, and patient out-of-pocket costs were obtained from claim line data in the APCD.
-We verified that APCD data was comparable to costs reported in the literature^{6,25} and those reported by a local health system in terms of total costs and patient cost-sharing.
+We verified that APCD data were comparable with costs reported in the literature (6, 25) and those reported by a local health system in terms of total costs and patient cost-sharing.